 History

-- Pembroke has quite a large team of tutors and lecturers.
+Pembroke has a large team of tutors and lecturers.
 The Senior History Tutors are Stephen Tuck, an expert on the history of America, and Adrian Gregory, a specialist in First World War history and the writing of historical memory.
-Other lecturers include Dr Conor O'Brien (Early Medieval) and Dr Gemma Allen (Early Modern).
-The college also usually has a Career Development Fellow in Early Modern History.

 - Throughout the year, Pembroke’s History community will often arrange dinners and other social occasions such as quizzes and film nights for the historians in college to meet together, in addition to regularly held academic presentations and talks.